 Meanwhile, considerations of historic properties, and those approximate thereto, seems to be in limbo.
 Since May, Prevetti has since left San Jose government; but, moreover, the City Council took its usual vacation from the session during July.
 Council has just returned, whereas the Rules and Open Government Committee just reviewed the City Council Agendas for the upcoming August schedule.
 The next Agenda for the Historic Landmarks Commission is not scheduled until 3 September 2014.

-Meanwhile, aside from the historic considerations, also long outstanding and subject to question is the fair-size parcel across the street, which was long ago a “Park-and-Ride” lot that was controlled by the Valley Transit Authority (VTA).
-In all these years, its’s still unused; whereas its anybody’s guess how long ago that last VTA land use was initiated, aside from forfeited.
+Meanwhile, aside from the historic considerations, also long outstanding and subject to question is the fair-sized parcel across the street, which was long ago a “Park-and-Ride” lot that was controlled by the Valley Transit Authority (VTA).
+In all these years, it’s still unused; whereas its anybody’s guess how long ago that last VTA land use was initiated, aside from forfeited.

 The VTA actually responded saying that they checked with the Property Management Division, whereas, although an Assessor’s parcel number was not provided, they said that “our research indicates that the attached document describes the parcel to which you referred.
 This parcel is owned by Santa Clara County.”